IDCubed/oms-docs/sources/tutorials/docker_tutorial.rst

    -rw-r--r--  1 root root  683 Feb 24 06:25 README.rst

-We'll need an SSH key that has access to the github repos, we can either create a new keypair, or use the one from the host:
+We'll need an SSH key that has access to the GitHub repos, we can either create a new keypair, or use the one from the host:

 .. code::